-Larkya Peak Climbing in Manaslu region that provide breathtaking trekking and excellent peak climbing experience around the Mount Manaslu.
-Larkya Peak has two summits Sano Larkya Peak is 5807 meters and real summit Thulo Larkya 6249 meters provide superb view of the Mount Manaslu, Ganesh, Annapurna, Himlung Himal and beyond.
+Larkya Peak Climbing in the Manaslu region provides breathtaking trekking and an excellent peak-climbing experience around Mount Manaslu.
+Larkya Peak has two summits Sano Larkya Peak is 5807 meters and the real summit Thulo Larkya is 6249 meters providing a superb view of Mount Manaslu, Ganesh, Annapurna, Himlung Himal, and beyond.

-Larkya (Larke) Peak is one of rarely climbed peak in Nepal opened for climbers since 2,002.
-Nepal mountaineering association has graded Larkya Peak as “A” category climbing peak in Nepal.
-It is most satisfying peak to climb in conjunction with Manaslu circuit trek and serves the dominating view of Manaslu, Ganesh, Annapurna, Himlung Himal and beyond.
-Beside Mountain Views, Larkya Peak climbing offers unique combination of rich cultural heritages, unrivalled natural beauty and biological diversity.
+Larkya (Larke) Peak is one of the rarely climbed peaks in Nepal that opened for climbers in 2002.
+Nepal mountaineering association has graded Larkya Peak as an “A” category climbing peak in Nepal.
+It is the most satisfying peak to climb in conjunction with the Manaslu circuit trek and serves the dominating view of Manaslu, Ganesh, Annapurna, Himlung Himal, and beyond.
+Beside Mountain Views, Larkya Peak climbing offers a unique combination of rich cultural heritages, unrivaled natural beauty, and biological diversity.

 There are two summits of Larke Peak i.e. Thulo Larke- the main summit and Sano Larkya- the false summit.
-Thulo Larke peak is challenging with encounters of higher level ice and glacier climb therefore needed middle base camp to be set up above base camp and Sano Larkya offers medium climbing effort and can be accomplished in one day.
-Base Camp is close to Larkya La pass (5,135m), one of challenging high pass in Nepal.
+Thulo Larke peak is challenging with encounters of higher level ice and glacier climb therefore needed middle base camp is to be set up above the base camp Sano Larkya offers medium climbing effort and can be accomplished in one day.
+Base Camp is close to Larkya La pass (5,135m), one of the most challenging high passes in Nepal.

-Visit Himalaya Treks have carefully designed the itinerary of Larkya Peak Climbing in Nepal to allow proper acclimatization and gradual ascend.
+Visit Himalaya Treks has carefully designed the itinerary of Larkya Peak Climbing in Nepal to allow proper acclimatization and gradual ascend.
 March-May and September-December are the perfect seasons for Larkya Peak Climbing in Nepal.
-Despite of its relative easiness, a good physical fitness level and previous climbing experience is needed to achieving the summit comfortably and safely.
+Despite its relative easiness, a good physical fitness level and previous climbing experience are needed to achieve the summit comfortably and safely.